mauroBus/charty/README.md

 ## What's new

 - Charts Api defined : a chart can be append to a html root element
+- Support for negative values
+- Redefinition of scatterplot chart
+- Donut added, with no labels
 - LinearScale, OrdinalScale : separate objects for data mapping
 - Directory relocation
   + Components : each individual component goes here